 The break with Nintendo produced a surge of pride from Sony, which she chose to go it alone.
 He developed the idea for this disc-based console and made it the record-breaking PlayStation in stores.

 2 Fujitsu Lifebook

-Today the idea of a small computing unit that fits into a larger enclosure to become a laptop, camera, or even a phone doesn't seem as extravagant as it once did.
+Today the idea of a small computing unit that fits into a larger enclosure to become a laptop, camera, or even phone doesn't seem as extravagant as it once did.
 In 2012, however, the concept Fujitsu Lifebook it was one of the most enticing visions of the future tech, ahead even of the present times.

-Originally designed by Prashant Chandra As a presentation at a Fujitsu design competition, the Lifebook concept, as mentioned, was clearly an idea ahead of its time.
+Originally designed by Prashant Chandra as a presentation at a Fujitsu design competition, the Lifebook concept, as mentioned, was clearly an idea ahead of its time.
 A device designed precisely on the principle of "shared hardware".
 A platform that combines components distributed across tablets, phones, cameras and laptops to create an entire ecosystem with less redundancy.
 For example, the sharing of optical sensors or physical memories.

 The complexity (for the time) of the project kept him well away not only from the shops, but even from the development of a greater number of prototypes.
 There is practically only one project.